Harris strikes measured contrast with Trump's contentious appearance before Black journalists

 In an earlier interview released Tuesday, the vice president told Spanish-language radio host Chiquibaby, “Like all Americans, I’m grateful" Trump was unharmed.

-The former president has claimed, without evidence, that months of criticism against him by Harris and Biden inspired the latest attack.
+The former president has claimed, without evidence, that months of criticism against him by Harris and Biden, who call him a threat to American democracy, inspired the latest attack.
 That's despite Trump's own long history of inflammatory campaign rhetoric and advocacy for jailing or prosecuting his political enemies.

+“(asterisk)I really believe that the rhetoric from the Democrats" is “making the bullets fly And it’s very dangerous.
+Dangerous for them.
+It’s dangerous for both sides,” Trump said in an interview with The Washington Post.

 So far, Biden and Harris have tried to avoid politics in their responses to Sunday's incident, instead condemning political violence of all kinds.
 The president also urged Congress to increase funding to the Secret Service.